sunil-at-gh/KerasText/README.md

 # KerasText: Text Processing Layers for Keras

 This package adds Keras ver.
-2+ compliant layers for processing variable-szied text input, with support for masking.
+2+ compliant layers for processing variable-sized text input, with support for masking.

 ## Compatibility